Kings County, NY Public Records

 Alt fax-643-5234.
 Court will not perform crim searches; direct search requests to OCA, 25 Beaver St, NYC, 212-428-2810.
 Also subscribe or guest login to search eCourts WebCrims appearances system at http://iapps.courts.state.ny.us/webcrim_attorney/Login.

 A county search of the probate court index by mail for 25-year search is $30.00 fee.
-A full county probate search of all years is $90.00.
+A full county probate search over 25 years is $90.00.

 Contact the Kings County Office of the City Register if you would like to find vital records, such as birth, death, marriage, divorce, and real estate records.